Rings of power operations for Morava E-theories are Koszul: Introduction

-In this paper, we address the ring of power operations for a Morava $E$-theory spectrum.
-Thus, we fix a Morava $E$-theory spectrum associated to the universal deformation of a formal group of height $n$ at a prime $p$.
-By a theorem of Hopkins and Miller, $E$ is a commutative $S$-algebra, and therefore we may consider the category of commutative $E$-algebra spectra $\Alg{E}$.
-Each Morava $E$-theory comes with a ring $\Gamma$ of power operations; elements of $\Gamma$ are precisely the natural endomorphisms of the functor $\pi_0 L_{K(n)}\colon h\Alg{E}\ra \Ab$.
-(Here $L_{K(n)}$ is the \dfn{$K(n)$-localization} functor; many of the $E$-algebras of interest (including $E$ itself) satisfy $A\approx L_{K(n)}A$, in which case elements of $\Gamma$ give endomorphisms of $\pi_0 A$.)
-A precise definition of $\Gamma$ is given in \S\ref{sec:rings-of-power-ops}. \begin{main-theorem} The ring $\Gamma$ of power operations for any Morava $E$-theory is Koszul. \end{main-theorem} A subtlety is that although $\Gamma$ contains the coefficient ring $E_0=\pi_0 E$, this subring is not central in $\Gamma$.
+\begin{main-theorem} The rings $\Gamma$ and $\Delta$ of power operations for any Morava $E$-theory, are Koszul with respect to their natural grading \eqref{rem:gamma-grading}. \end{main-theorem} A subtlety is that although $\Gamma$ contains the coefficient ring $E_0=\pi_0 E$ of the theory $E$, this subring is not central in $\Gamma$.
 The notion of Koszul we will use (described in \S\ref{sec:koszul-rings}) will make sense for such rings.
-Furthermore, with this definition, it will be a \emph{consequence} of the main theorem that the ring $\Gamma$ is \emph{quadratic}, i.e., admitting a presentation in which relations are quadratic in the generators.
+Furthermore, with this definition, it will be a \emph{consequence} of the main theorem that the ring $\Gamma$ is \emph{quadratic} \eqref{prop:koszul-implies-quadratic}, i.e., there is an isomorphism $\Gamma \approx T_{E_0}(\Gamma[1])/(R)$ with a quotient of the tensor algebra on the degree 1 part by relations $R\subseteq \Gamma[2]$ contained in the degree 2 part.

+Furthermore, a straightforward calculation of ranks \eqref{prop:koszul-vanishing} shows that, for a Morava $E$-theory of height $n$, the objects $C_k$ satisfy $C_k=0$ when $k>n$.
+That is, the ring of power operations for Morava $E$-theory of height $n$ has a \emph{bounded} Koszul resolution, of length $n+1$.